 Building a comprehensive buyer's journey isn’t just about gathering as much visitor data as possible.
-Instead, by ensuring lead generation is aligned with your sales funnel, you’ve cut off a significant portion of unqualified leads before wasting both the time of your team and the client's time.
+Instead, by ensuring lead generation is aligned with your sales funnel, you’ve cut off a significant portion of unqualified leads before wasting both your team's and the client's time.

 Improving Conversion Rates

 Similar to how utilizing the proper tools for tracking and researching your metrics can improve the quality of your leads, it can also lead to more successful conversion rates.

 Whether you’re looking to continuously upsell, attract high-profile clientele, or find consumers that are looking for long-term service, the right lead generation metrics will provide you a deeper look into where you’re capable of bringing in what you need.

-Sales vs. Marketing Qualified Leads
+- Sales vs. Marketing Qualified Leads

 It’s important to remember when looking through leads that you have several teams benefitting from lead conversions.
 Reviewing your qualifiers for each team can give you insight into funnel optimization.

-Time in the Marketing Funnel
+2. Time in the Marketing Funnel

 Are they converting more often after a swift walkthrough or from pages that hold more information and attention?
 Finding where they spend the most time can tell you a lot about the quality of your content and the chances of conversion.

 Keeping your cost per lead (CPL) low is a major goal for marketing teams, especially when it comes to arguing for adjusted budgets and successful initiatives.

 Your team won’t be able to track return on investment on things like new initiatives, campaigns, or advertisements without paying close attention to the cost of leads.

-Visit-to-Lead Rates Throughout Funnel
+4. Visit-to-Lead Rates Throughout Funnel

 There are several steps in your marketing funnel and the client’s buyer’s journey.
-As such, a visit-to-lead metric isn’t just about how many leads you were able to convert from website visits.
+As such, a visit-to-lead metric isn’t just about how many leads you converted from website visits.

 For example, if social media updates give you a new way to engage with your customer base, invest in analytics and promoted content to expand your reach even further.

-According to Sydney-based online marketer and web developer Nathaniel Finch of Best Web Hosting Australia, drag-and-drop website builders offer a cheaper and more convenient choice for improving your website design versus hiring a developer.
+According to Sydney-based online marketer and web developer, Nathaniel Finch of Best Web Hosting Australia, drag-and-drop website builders offer a cheaper and more convenient choice for improving your website design versus hiring a developer.

 “There are a number of reasons why people might decide to bootstrap their own site from their imagination rather than using a developer,” says Finch.
 “For starters, hiring a developer can be significantly more expensive than many of the affordable website builder options described above.
 (Also, there is an option to hire a remote dedicated development team, which will cost you less than developing a website in-house.)
 For another, website builders are incredibly easy to use, even for beginners.
 You don’t need any coding knowledge to use many of the best website builders on the market.
 This allows you to create your website exactly as you imagine it without needing to go through years of schooling first.”

-Overall Growth and Goals
+5. Overall Growth and Goals

 Just like each year will have different growth to track, each channel will have various changes to monitor.
 Your team needs to be ready to compile and review the information to use for future development.

 Making Constant Improvements to Lead Generation and Quality

 Utilize digital advancements to the benefit of both your team and your customers.
-Developing effective metric tracking gives you the opportunity to find and prioritize new channels of visitors based on the feedback and experience of previously potential clients.
+Developing effective metric tracking gives you the opportunity to find and prioritize new channels of visitors based on the feedback and experience of previous potential clients.

-Each department can use this information and it’s up to the marketing and sales teams to develop a comprehensive list of pain points, successful channels, and possible connections between data fields.
+Each department can use this information, and it’s up to the marketing and sales teams to develop a comprehensive list of pain points, successful channels, and possible connections between data fields.

 Shanice Jones is a techy nerd and copywriter from Chicago.
-For the last five years, she has helped over 20 startups building B2C and B2B content strategies that have allowed them to scale their business and help users around the world.
+For the last five years, she has helped over 20 startups build B2C and B2B content strategies that have allowed them to scale their business and help users around the world.